VISHNU-KUMAR7/GitHub_Tracker/README.md

 1. Milestone will be created on the weekly based.
 2. As we know that milestones are used on issues and pull request.
 So, we try to use this in issue.

+Day 2

+1. installation of xampp comes with php and Apache

+2. installation of composer

+3. installation of laravel with help of composer. it has two type of installation
+   a. global installation
+   b. per project installation

+**let's discuss type of installation of laravel**

+1. global installation
+   a. one time download
+   b. installation is fast
+   c. it comes with two step code

+2. per project installation
+   a. every time download
+   b. installation is slow
+   c. it comes one step code